toivjon/vulkan-sandbox/README.md

 Check that the CFLAGS and LFLAGS in the Makefile point to the correct directory.

 ## Compiler
-This project should be compiled with recent compilers, while older ones may not recognize and link with Vulkan libraries correctly.
-At least the g++ delivered with the latest MinGW package issued some linkage problems when I started with this project.
+Older older compilers may not recognize and link with Vulkan libraries correctly.
+At least the g++ (5.3.0) delivered with the latest MinGW package issued some linkage problems when I started with this project.
+Therefore Makefile uses Clang as the default compiler, where at least 6.0.1 version seems to work at the moment.